joewalp/Jugglebot/environments/README.md

 This is a preview of the environment provisioning project.
-Currently, the instructions and scripts encompass provisioning two shell environments: (1) an Ubuntu-24.04 for WSL2 host that runs the Docker Engine for Linux that has Qemu integration installed and that has the Qemu arm64 emulator registered and (2) an Ubuntu-20.04 docker container that uses a native platform base image.
+Currently, the instructions and scripts encompass provisioning two shell environments: (1) an Ubuntu LTS WSL2 host that runs the Docker Engine for Linux that has Qemu integration installed and that has the Qemu arm64 emulator registered and (2) an Ubuntu-20.04 docker container that uses a native platform base image.
 Ansible tasks and a Dockerfile perform the bulk of the provisioning.